January 24, 2017 – Claude Hudson “Butch” Trucks was born on May 11, 1947 in Jacksonville, Florida.

 Trucks had a long interest in philosophy and literature.
 In 2005, the New York Times Book Review published a letter from Trucks criticizing Roy Blount, Jr.’s reference to Duane Allman as “one of these churls” in a review of Splendor in the Short Grass: The Grover Lewis Reader.
 The letter further criticized Grover Lewis for his 1971 Rolling Stone article about the band, which Trucks wrote made the members look like uneducated characters who spoke in dialogue “taken directly from Faulkner.”

 Trucks was related to other famous musicians.
-His nephew, slide guitarist extra ordinaire Derek Trucks,married to blues vocalist Susan Tedeschi, is now the frontman and bandleader of The Tedeschi Trucks Band after having been part of the Allman Brothers Band from 1999 until their final break up in 2014.
+His nephew, slide guitarist extra ordinaire Derek Trucks,married to blues vocalist Susan Tedeschi, is now the co-frontman and bandleader of The Tedeschi Trucks Band and was part of the Allman Brothers Band from 1999 until their final break up in 2014.
 Another nephew, Duane Trucks (Derek’s younger brother), plays drums for Widespread Panic and Hard Working Americans.
 Trucks’ oldest son, guitarist Vaylor Trucks, is part of a trio called The Yeti Trio based in Atlanta.
 He was also a nephew of Major League Baseball pitcher and coach “Fire” Virgil Trucks (1917-2013).

 Butch Trucks died on January 24, 2017 in an apparent suicide from a gunshot wound to the head at the age of 69.